A tasty, soothing dessert, sweet red bean soup can be made in just a few simple steps. It’s vegan, gluten-free and rich in protein and fiber.

 What is red bean soup

-From red bean paste used as a filling in many classic treats (Red Bean Buns, Mooncakes, Tang Yuan, to name a few) to today’s recipe Sweet Red Bean Soup, Chinese people’s love for red beans is obvious.
+From red bean paste used as a filling in many classic treats (Red Bean Buns, Mooncakes, Tang Yuan, to name a few), to the popular summer delight Red Bean Popsicles, and to today’s recipe Sweet Red Bean Soup, Chinese people’s love for red beans is obvious.

 Sweet red bean soup belongs to the family of Tong Sui/糖水 (meaning sugar water literally), a dessert category for sweet treats in soup form that are popular in Cantonese food, a regional cuisine of China.